rancher/rancher.github.io/rancher/v1.6/en/upgrading/index.md

 We have introduced an API setting, which can allow how you want to upgrade infrastructure stacks.
 The `upgrade.manager` setting accepts 3 values.

 * `mandatory` - This is the default value.
 This value will only automatically upgrade any infrastructure stacks that are deemed to be required in order to have Rancher server functioning correctly.
-* `all` - Any updated templates that are available for a infrastructure stack will be automatically upgraded. vIf an infrastructure stack has a new template version, but the default version of the infrastructure stack is still an older one, it will not automatically upgrade to the latest.
+* `all` - Any updated templates that are available for a infrastructure stack will be automatically upgraded.
+If an infrastructure stack has a new template version, but the default version of the infrastructure stack is still an older one, it will not automatically upgrade to the latest.
 * `none` - No infrastructure stack will be automatically upgraded. **Warning: This could cause your Rancher setups to stop working as this will stop the required Rancher upgrades.**

 ### Rancher Agents